ZiIlaGit104/spotty-sub/README.md

 Uses `spotifyscraper` to collect:

 - Artist name
 - Track name
+- Track number
 - Album artwork

----

-### 3. Resolve Missing Album Metadata (3-Tier Fallback System)

-Spotify’s web UI does not reliably expose album metadata, so `spotty-sub` performs a multi-step enrichment process:

-#### Tier 1 — MusicBrainz Direct Lookup
-- Uses the Spotify track URL to query the MusicBrainz public API
-- Attempts to match the track to a release
-- Retrieves:
 - Album name
-  - Release year
-  - Track number

-#### Tier 2 — Deezer API Fallback
-- Searches Deezer’s public API using artist + track name
-- Attempts to match and extract missing metadata

-#### Tier 3 — MusicBrainz Fuzzy Match
-- Performs fuzzy matching on MusicBrainz
-- Attempts to associate the track with:
-  - Debut album
-  - Single release
-- Avoids compilation albums when possible

 ---

-### 4. Download Audio from YouTube
+### 3. Download Audio from YouTube

 - Uses `yt-dlp` to search for the track on YouTube
 - Downloads the video